Click the button above to see other departments

 The expansion of the Clinic and the broadening range of services provided represents a challenge for the training and supply activities of the unit.
 There is a focal point for IPU in each department, but further steps need to be taken to ensure that new staff are trained and that supplies are available.

 The IPU is also in need of a new autoclave, due to the large amounts of procedures done in the Clinic.
 The desire of the IPU team is to reduce the risk of infection, for both staff and patients.

-Having our own Laboratory and Blood Bank enables us to more efficiently and cost effectively test for all kinds of conditions, and we are able to provide essential blood transfusions quickly, and as needed.
+Having our own Blood Bank enables us to provide essential blood transfusions quickly, and as needed.

 Blood donation Program

 In 1995, the clinic began blood donor screening on a case-by-case basis, but there was no storage facility for donations.
 In 1996, there were 36 transfusions, still using case-by-case screening, using mainly clinic staff as the donors.
 If there were no donors available, blood was purchased from MSH.
 In 1997 MTC began collecting blood from factory workers in order to keep sufficient inventory and stored it in Mae Sot Hospital.

 This wasn’t a sustainable or cost-effective approach, so in 2000, MTC with the support of Mae Sot Hospital, set up a blood donation centre and blood bank for the blood transfusions performed at the clinic.
 Since then, MTC has performed blood transfusions, as they have been necessary for the large numbers of patients arriving at the clinic with anaemia due to malaria, tuberculosis, nutritional deficiency, chronic disease or blood loss due to complications of childbirth or surgery.